Wrede/cluster_sciope/README.md

 ------------------

-NOTE: You need to setup \<YOUR-KEY\> in the start_workers.py script if you like to be able to log in to the workers.
+_NOTE: You need to setup \<YOUR-KEY\> in the start_workers.py script if you like to be able to log in to the workers.

+_NOTE: n_workers = 2 is defualt in start_workers.py, change this to the amount of workers you want.

 4. Once you have setup the environment, run the following command.